angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 ### Death and Taxes

-Respect: Deafening Silence, Spirit of the Labrynth, Rishadan Port
+- **Respect**: Deafening Silence, Spirit of the Labrynth, Rishadan Port
-Disrespect: Thalia, Archive Trap, Solitude, Mindbreak Trap, Ethersworn Canonist
+- **Disrespect**: Thalia, Archive Trap, Solitude, Mindbreak Trap, Ethersworn Canonist
-Take out: 1 :card[Dur], 1 :card[Tsz], 1 :card[SW], 1 :card[CoS], 1 :card[PoN]
+- **Take out**: 1 Duress, 1 Thoughtseize, 1 Street Wraith, 1 Cavern of Souls, 1
+  Pact of Negation
-Bring in: 1 :card[CoV], 1 :card[Massacre], 2-4 :card[FoN], maybe 1 :card[TO]
+- **Bring in**: 1 Chain of Vapor, 1 Massacre, 2-4 Force of Negation, maybe 1
+  Thassa's Oracle

 Death and Taxes is an interesting deck because in theory they have all the right tools to win, but often they need multiple of them in one go to actually make it